 What Is Star Behavioral Health Providers (SBHP)?

-Since 2011, the Center for Deployment Psychology (CDP), Military Family Research Institute (MFRI) at Purdue University, the state National Guard and other local partners have worked together to develop the Star Behavioral Health Providers (SBHP) program in the state of Indiana* with expansion to other states, currently including Michigan, Georgia, and California*.
+Since 2011, the Center for Deployment Psychology (CDP), Military Family Research Institute (MFRI) at Purdue University, the state National Guard and other local partners have worked together to develop the Star Behavioral Health Providers (SBHP) program in the state of Indiana* with expansion to other states, currently including Michigan, Georgia, South Carolina, Ohio, New York and and California*.

 SBHP is a tier-based continuing education program offering CEUs to clinical professionals through up-to-date workshops focused on the unique needs of the military community at no cost.
 SBHP is offered in select states to enhance behavioral health providers’ scope of knowledge and skills for treating military Service members, Veterans and their families with reintegration- and deployment-related concerns.
 This distinct program promotes grassroots networking by providing training events in various parts of the state and actively involving the National Guard and the National Guard Bureau Directors of Psychological Health.